pallets-eco/flask-admin/doc/getting_started.rst

 Straight out of the box, this gives you a set of fully featured *CRUD* views for your model:

-    * A list view, with support for searching, sorting and filtering
+    * A `list` view, with support for searching, sorting and filtering and deleting records.
-    * a view for adding new records
+    * A `create` view for adding new records.
-    * a view for editing existing records
+    * An `edit` view for updating existing records.
-    * the ability to delete records.

 There are many options available for customizing the display and functionality of these builtin view.
 For more details on that, see :ref:`customising-builtin-views`.